isabellanunesdev/daily-front-challenges/blow-up-ballon/README.md

 ## About

-Draw a ballon using CSS them remove it using JavaScript.
+Draw a ballon using CSS them blow it using JavaScript.

 ## Run